Section 1. NAME.

 An Installation Meeting of the Association shall be held at such date, time and place as shall be determined by the Board of Directors, for the purpose of formally installing all officers and directors of the Association whose terms of office began on the first day of January.
 It is recognized and understood that the installation of officers and directors is strictly ceremonial and that they assume office on January 1, following their election.

 A. AUDIT TASK FORCE.
 The function of this task force is to monitor on an ongoing basis the internal fiscal controls of the Association, and recommend to the Board of Directors an outside firm to conduct an annual audit.
-The task force shall be made up of the Chairman, Chairman-Elect and the Secretary/Treasurer.
+The task force shall be made up of the Chair, Chair-Elect and the Secretary/Treasurer.

 B. BUDGET AND FINANCE TASK FORCE.
 The duties of this task force shall be to review the budget and expenditures of the preceding year, to recommend to the Board of Directors the budget for the coming year, and to consult with the Board of Directors as needed on fiscal matters during the year.
-This task force shall be under the chairmanship of the current Chairman and shall include the Secretary/ Treasurer, the incoming Chairman, Incoming Chairman-Elect and incoming Secretary/Treasurer.
+This task force shall be under the direction of the current Chair and shall include the Secretary/ Treasurer, the incoming Chair, Incoming Chair-Elect and incoming Secretary/Treasurer.

 Any motion to support an increase in fees, costs, assessments or taxes to property owners in the jurisdiction of HAR requires a 2/3 majority vote of the Board of Directors present and voting.